Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Further Evaluation Across CI Scenarios

-These insights equip CPS practitioners with the rationale to adopt a multi-pronged mitigation strategy tailored to the dynamics of BlackEnergy-like threats.
-Firstly, CPS practitioners should invest in early-stage interventions to reduce exposure before the system enters high-risk zones.
+These insights equip CI practitioners with the rationale to adopt a multi-pronged mitigation strategy tailored to the dynamics of BlackEnergy-like threats.
+Firstly, CI practitioners should invest in early-stage interventions to reduce exposure before the system enters high-risk zones.
 Secondly, the clustering of Pareto fronts around similar attack likelihood values calls for prioritising interventions based on impact severity and system availability, rather than likelihood alone.
 Even when near-total mitigation coverage is pursued aggressively, residual risks may persist.
 This warrants the need to complement countermeasure portfolios with real-time anomaly detection, automated containment mechanisms, or fail-safe protocols to arrest cascading failures.
-Finally, CPS practitioners should adopt mitigation strategies designed to target multiple vulnerabilities in parallel to enhance CPS resilience.
+Finally, CI practitioners should adopt mitigation strategies designed to target multiple vulnerabilities in parallel to enhance CI resilience.